|Copyright © 2005– by CCLA. |

 rule: white Knight pawn on the 6th rank and black's King in the corner.
 If the white King occupies a square adjacent to the pawn on the 7th or 8th rank and black has the

 move, the position is a stalemate.)
 86 ...
 Kh8 87. g6 Kg8 88. g7 Kf7 89.
 Kh7 1-0.
 Rather than trying to memorize such exceptions, a disciplined player always looks for

 stalemate situations before making a move.
 Developing such habits will avoid this and similar pitfalls.

 Diagram 38. leads to the same situation with colors reversed.
 Maroczy-Marshall, Monte Carlo 1903, continued 60. ... g4+ 61.
 Kh2 Kf2 62.
 Kh1 Kg3! (not ... g3? stalemate) and white resigned due to 63.Kg1 Kh3 64.
 Kh1 g3 65.
 Kg1 g2 zugzwang 66.
 Kf2 Kh2 etc. and the pawn queens.

 The opposition is a key element in winning vs. drawing King and pawn endings.
 And, of course, the opposition

 is the key to the basic checkmates.
-The novice player must understand opposition: what it is, how to determine who has it, how it can be gained or
+A novice player simply must understand opposition: what it is, how to determine who has it, how it can be gained or

-lost, and especially what can be accomplished with it.
+lost, and especially what can be achieved by it.
 The opposition is not an end in itself, but the means to an end: penetrating the position with

 the King, seizing more space (especially key squares) and ultimately forcing the opposing King to abandon (zugzwang!) its blockade of the